 My ham bio:

-I bought a handheld radio to listen to railroad traffic, discovered several repeaters in the Northern Virginia area and subsequently developed an interest in Amateur Radio activities.
-Heard many references to "Hamfest" and "Field Day" and wondered what all the excitement was all about, so I attended the June 2010 Manassas Hamfest, took the test and qualified for Technician Class license.
-I participated in a few Field Day setups and had a really great time.
+I bought a handheld radio to listen to railroad traffic, discovered several repeaters in the area, and developed an interest in Amateur Radio activities.
+Heard references to "Hamfest" and "Field Day" and wondered what all the excitement was all about, so I attended the June 2010 Manassas VA Hamfest and quickly passed the test for Technician Class.
+I participated in a few Field Day setups later that month and had a really great time.
 Upgraded to General Class at the Berryville VA Hamfest and Amateur Extra the following year.

-< - - EPC# 14043; OMISS# 7244; LARG/K4LRG; SPARC/K4NVA - - >
+< - club memberships EPC# 14043; OMISS# 7244; 10-10# 77280; LARG/K4LRG; SPARC/K4NVA - >